devtut/generate/docs/python/design-patterns.md

 **Output:**

 ```
-Which music you want to play Mp3 or Ogg=Ogg=
+Which music you want to play Mp3 or Ogg"Ogg"
 Playing .ogg music!

 ```